Kingxukai/linux/Documentation/arch/s390/s390dbf.rst

 The "private_data" member can be used as pointer to view specific data.
-It is not used by the debug feature itself.
+It is not used by the woke debug feature itself.

 The output when reading a debugfs file is structured like this::